LaurentvdBos/poddos/README.md

 - The http client should simply call `err(...)` when an error occurs.
 - The DHCP client does not validate properly the length of its payload, so malformed DHCP messages may lead to a buffer overflow.
+- The client cannot connect to any of the containers if they use a network namespace.